Ultimate Indonesia 1-Week Itinerary: Top Things to Do in 7 Days

 As you move towards the northern territory of Bali, you head towards Ubud – the cultural capital of Bali.

 The entire region is home to lush green landscapes, breathtaking rice terraces, and some of the most talked-about National Parks.

 Tourists could also look to explore the amazing islands that are located in close proximity to Bali.
 The island visit makes for some of the greatest of experiences and is filled with surprises every step of the way.

-The extensive coastline, delicious food and great vibes of the island – makes it a definite must-visit, while on your Indonesian vacation.
+The extensive coastline, delicious food, beautiful Bali villas, and great vibes of the island – make it a definite must-visit, while on your Indonesian vacation.